Aleadinglight/pi-configs/startup_command.md

-## Run a Program On Your Raspberry Pi At Startup
+# Run a Program On Your Raspberry Pi At Startup
+## Overview
+The `rc.local` file serves as a convenient way to execute commands or launch programs during the boot process.
+By adding commands to this file, you can ensure that specific tasks are initiated as soon as the Raspberry Pi powers up.

 ### Editing rc.local
 To configure your Raspberry Pi to execute specific commands upon startup, follow these steps:

-Open the file /etc/rc.local with root permissions using the following command:
+Open the file `/etc/rc.local` with root permissions using the following command:

 ```shell
 sudo nano /etc/rc.local